 Studio photographers will appreciate that the Sony A77 (unlike the 200D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The 200D is a recent model that features in the current product line-up of Canon.
-In contrast, the A77 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A77 was succeeded by the Sony A77 II.
-Further information on the two cameras, as well as related accessories, can be found on the Canon and Sony websites.
+Both the 200D and the A77 have been discontinued, but can regularly be found used on eBay.
+The A77 was replaced by the Sony A77 II, while the 200D was followed by the Canon 250D.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.